JorgeAGalvis/Resume-Projects/CompanyBlogProject/README.md

 ## Project Features:

-User Registration and Login: Allow users to create an account and log in using a username and password.
-Create, Read, Update, Delete (CRUD): Users can create new blog posts, view their own posts, edit their posts, and delete their posts.
+User Registration and Login: Allow users to create an account and log in using a username and password. \n Create, Read, Update, Delete (CRUD): Users can create new blog posts, view their own posts, edit their posts, and delete their posts.
 Basic Styling: Apply simple styling to the blog for a clean and attractive appearance.
 Home Page: Create a home page displaying a list of the most recent blog posts.